Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Materials and Methods

 \subsubsection{Dataset}

-We used seven real fetal brain \ac{us} volumes with a \ac{ga} ranging from 21 to 25~\cite{Pistorius2010} (singleton pregnancy with no abnormal findings)\footnote{Refer to {\href{https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/X0Z7U1}{www.datavers.nl}} for details} obtained from different fetuses ($f_{i}$, with $i=1,...,6$).
-All volumes were processed to be isotropic with voxel size of 0.5$\times$0.5$\times$0.5~$mm$ and average size of 249$\times$174$\times$155~$mm$ (\emph{coronal}$\times$\emph{axial}$\times$\emph{sagittal}, actual size of the acquired volumes).
+We utilize a selection of 6 fetal brain \ac{us} volumes from a dataset of 188 volumes~\cite{Pistorius2010} (singleton pregnancy with no abnormal findings)\footnote{Refer to {\href{https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/X0Z7U1}{www.datavers.nl}} for details}.
+The criteria for our selection is to test the generalization of a canonical frame to different fetuses within a 20-25 weeks range, where key anatomical landmarks can be clearly annotated for registration and evaluation.
+In detail, we select volumes acquired at the axial \ac{tv} \ac{sp} position (166 volumes); we only include volumes within the 20-25 weeks \ac{ga} range (46 volumes); lastly, an experienced obstetrician excluded volumes where key landmarks (such as optic nerve) were not clearly visible along with multiple scans of the same fetus.
+This resulted in six real fetal brain \ac{us} volumes with a \ac{ga} ranging from 21 to 25 obtained from different fetuses ($f_{i}$, with $i=1,...,6$).
+All volumes were processed to be isotropic with a voxel size of 0.5$\times$0.5$\times$0.5~$mm$ and an average size of 249$\times$174$\times$155~$mm$ (\emph{coronal}$\times$\emph{axial}$\times$\emph{sagittal}, actual size of the acquired volumes).